B2alaji001/PisHibernateProject/README.md

 # Patient Management System

 Hello There, It is a simple university project of database course.
-I have made a simple UI and basic SQL commands to make this project.
+I have made a simple Java Hibernate and basic SQL commands to make this project.
-Created with help of YouTube, Google, GitHub, Stack Overflow, free templates on the internet and so on.

 It contains five modules
 1.Doctor Management